Table of Contents

-The excavation in the old city began during the British colonial era (1796 to 1948 AD).
-A large number of excavations was carried out so far and discovered hundreds of valuable artefacts and tons of information about one of the greatest civilization existed on earth.
+The excavation of the old city began during the British colonial era (1796 to 1948 AD).
+A large number of excavations was carried out so far and discovered hundreds of valuable artefacts and tons of information about one of the greatest civilizations existing on earth.

 ‘” Archeological excavations are very important to understand how people lived; we need archaeology to understand how things happened in the past and to understand our tradition,” Said my guide.
 “Visitors and local people need to see them.”

-One striking fact about the Polonnaruwa museum is that they try to show how exactly been the important structures such as the palace of King Parakramnabahu, Watadage, Hospital.
-“These models help us to figure out how the building looked like”, said one of the local visitors of the museum.
-“For instance the original structure of this Watadage, you can see only a few Buddha statues, the base of the building, parts of the circular wall and few granite pillars that were holding the roof”, said the visitor, pointing my attention to the nearby standing model.
+One striking fact about the Polonnaruwa museum is that they try to show how exactly the important structures such as the palace of King Parakramnabahu, Watadage, and Hospital.
+“These models help us to figure out what the building looked like”, said one of the local visitors to the museum.
+“For instance the original structure of this Watadage, you can see only a few Buddha statues, the base of the building, parts of the circular wall and a few granite pillars that were holding the roof”, said the visitor, pointing my attention to the nearby standing model.

-A large number of buildings in Polonnaruwa historical city is in a very dilapidated condition because they were vandalized by the invaders, and after the downfall of Polonnaruwa kingdom, the city was neglected and encroached by the jungle.
+A large number of buildings in Polonnaruwa historical city are in a very dilapidated condition because they were vandalized by the invaders, and after the downfall of the Polonnaruwa kingdom, the city was neglected and encroached by the jungle.

-Making these historical evidenced open to the public at the Polonnaruwa museum was a hailed by many local as well as foreign travellers.
-Same times many other archaeological museums were opened in other historical places such as Anuradhapura.
-These changes taking place on the island like Sri Lanka experiencing a surge in the tourism industry, with around 2 million visitors in 2018, unprecedented growth, according to the experts.
+Making this historical evidence open to the public at the Polonnaruwa museum was hailed by many local as well as foreign travellers.
+Same time many other archaeological museums were opened in other historical places such as Anuradhapura.
+These changes take place on an island like Sri Lanka experiencing a surge in the tourism industry, with around 2 million visitors in 2018, unprecedented growth, according to the experts.